National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

 Most researchers have several years of graduate-level courses and real-world experience.

 1. Tradeoffs are inevitable when selecting variables.
-  Rarely will an investigator’s first choice be available.
+  Rarely will an investigator's first choice be available.

 1. Retrospective medical records are extracted from a larger dataset.
   An investigation can use only a fraction of the terabytes in an EMR.